 In (Shoval, S., Borenstein, J., “Measuring the Relative Position and Orientation between Two Mobile Robots with Binaural Sonar,” ANS 9th International Topical Meeting on Robotics and Remote Systems, Seattle, WA, March 4-8, 2001), an attempt was made to use two receivers on a robot with a broadcast from a second robot to determine the angle between the two robots, as well as the distance.
 However, the narrow beam pattern of the broadcast source made the measurement work well only if the speaker was aligned with the receivers.
 The math is based on an omni-directional source, so the narrow-band ultrasonic sensor didn’t comply with the assumptions.
 This limitation was not inherent in an ultrasound broadcast, but rather in the use of commercial, unmodified ultrasonic sensors.

 Rather than use ultrasonic sensors, this work will use standard microphones and speakers.
 Aside from the fact that I have bunches of them around the lab from my active sound cancellation work, they are omnidirectional.
-The main disadvantage of using audible sound is that it’s audible.
-This can be annoying in an environment that would otherwise be quiet.
+The main disadvantage of using audible sound is that it’s audible and reflections become an increasing problem the lower the frequency.
+Several robots broadcasting pings can be annoying in an environment that would otherwise be quiet.
 However, if the concept works, there’s no reason to avoid ultrasonic sensors; the sensors would have to be redesigned to be omnidirectional (something that I did in my PhD work).

 The following circuit will be used to create the broadcast wave.
 A beaglebone will create a few cycles of square wave on a digital output with frequency, f.
 This wave will repeat at a period, Tp.
 The wave will be fed into a Texas Instruments TLC084 op-amp configured as a four-pole low-pass filter (see circuit).
 The filter is designed using the Sallen-Key topology.
 This will give a sine wave.
 The sine wave will be fed into an LM386 audio amplifier and broadcast through a CMS0341KLX speaker.